 Example of A/B tests in Ecommerce

 Let’s say you own an online store and you want to promote a new collection of spring shoes.
 You’re creating a test campaign and you want to see if that landing page appeals to your target audience.
 For this, you should A/B test your CTA (call-to-action) elements on landing and promo pages, which usually are money-making triggers.
-You will be able to A/B test the text, the colours, but also the design of the button or content of the respective CTA canvas (can be an image, too!).
+You will be able to A/B test the text, the colors, but also the design of the button or content of the respective CTA canvas (can be an image, too!).

 Using Forms on the landing page